Mass concentration in a nonlocal model of clonal selection

-Similar results have been recently shown for some scalar equations including diffusion, see for instance \cite {barles,BMP,LMP, Lorz2} { and \cite{Lorz1} for a model with additional space structure}.
-The equations studied in \cite{Lorz1,Lorz2} have been also applied to address cancer heterogeneity, and influence of the selection process on cancer resistance to chemotherapy.
-The novelty of our work is in considering a two-dimensional system of equations.
-Difficulty of the analysis is related to the specific nonlinearities in the model, { which do not allow for component-wise estimates.
-The proof of boundedness of mass in scalar equations is based on existence of sub- and supersolutions.
-In case of a system, we face a difficulty which appears already in the proof of boundedness of solutions of a structure-independent model.
+The novelty of our work lies in considering a system of two coupled equations.
+Difficulty of the analysis is related to the specific nonlinearities in the model, {which do not allow for component-wise estimates.
+The proof of boundedness of mass in the scalar equations is based on existence of sub- and supersolutions.
+In the case of a system, we face a difficulty which appears already in the proof of boundedness of solutions of a structure-independent model.
 The estimates cannot be concluded directly from the equations.
-To tackle this problem, we investigate dynamics of the quotients of solutions of the two variables.
-Systems of equations provide also additional difficulties in analysis of long-term dynamics in comparison to scalar equations due to lack of a rich class of entropies.
-Convergence to a stationary positive Radon measure has been previously studied for a scalar integro-differential equation which is linear in the nonlocal term, see \cite{JaRa}.
-This is often referred to as Evolutionary Stable Distribution.
-To deal with model nonlinearities, we make use of a Lyapunov function established previously for a finite dimensional counterpart of the model \cite{Getto} and show that total masses of the solutions tend asymptotically to the same equilibria. }
+To tackle this problem, we investigate the dynamics of the quotients of solutions of the two variables.
+Systems of equations also cause additional difficulties when analysing the long-term dynamics in comparison to the scalar equations due to the lack of a rich class of entropies.
+Convergence to a stationary positive Radon measure has been previously studied for a scalar integro-differential equation which is linear in the nonlocal term as in Ref. \cite{JaRa}.
+This is often referred to as the Evolutionarily Stable Distribution.
+To deal with model nonlinearities, we make use of a Lyapunov function established previously for a finite dimensional counterpart of the model in Ref. \cite{Getto} and we show that the total masses of solutions tend asymptotically to the same equilibria. \\ }

-The phenomenon of mass concentration provides a motivation to consider the model in the space of positive Radon measures, i.e.